pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/restricted-view.md

 ## Observations & Comments

- * __Expr & Indexes.__ The [NOW system variable](https://docs.mongodb.com/manual/reference/aggregation-variables/) which returns the current system date-time, has been used but this can only be accessed via an [aggregation expression](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#expressions) and not directly via the normal MongoDB query syntax used by both MQL and `$match`.
+ * __Expr & Indexes.__ The [NOW system variable](https://docs.mongodb.com/manual/reference/aggregation-variables/), which returns the current system date-time, has been used but this can only be accessed via an [aggregation expression](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/#expressions) and not directly via the normal MongoDB query syntax used by both MQL and `$match`.
 Therefore, the use of the `$$NOW` variable has to be wrapped in an `$expr` operator.
 The [$expr query operator](https://docs.mongodb.com/manual/reference/operator/query/expr/) allows the use of aggregation expressions from within MongoDB's query language, which is otherwise not normally possible.
 Consequently, as you can inspect in the explain plan for the pipeline, the executed aggregation cannot leverage the defined `dateofbirth` index meaning that a _full collection scan_ is performed rather than an _index scan_.
 For clarity, the following is a direct quote from the [MongoDB Manual for $match](https://docs.mongodb.com/manual/reference/operator/aggregation/match/#definition) which details the restriction:
    - "_$match takes a document that specifies the query conditions.
 The query syntax is identical to the read operation query syntax; i.e. $match does not accept raw aggregation expressions.
 Instead, use a $expr query expression to include aggregation expression in $match_"

- * __Views Finds & Indexes.__ If you view the explain plan for running the `find()` against the _view_ with the `'gender'` filter however, you will notice that an index has been used (the index defined on the `'gender'` field).
+ * __View Finds & Indexes.__ If you view the explain plan for running the `find()` against the _view_ with the `'gender'` filter, you will notice that an index has actually been used (the index defined on the `'gender'` field).
 This is because, just as the database engine performs [aggregation pipeline optimisations](https://docs.mongodb.com/manual/core/aggregation-pipeline-optimization/) for regular aggregations, including attempting to move _match_ filters to the top of the pipeline, if possible, it can apply these same optimisations on a view.
 At runtime a view is essentially just an aggregation pipeline that was defined 'ahead of time'.
-So when `db.adults.find({'gender': 'FEMALE'})` is executed, the database engine adds a new dynamically generated `$match` to the end of the pipeline and then the database engine is able to optimise the pipeline and move the new `$match` stage up to the start of the pipeline, merged, in this case, in with the existing `$match` (`$expr`) stage.
+So when `db.adults.find({'gender': 'FEMALE'})` is executed, the database engine adds a new dynamically generated `$match` stage to the end of the pipeline and then the database engine is able to optimise the pipeline and move the new `$match` stage up to the start of the pipeline, merged, in this case, in with the existing `$match` (`$expr`) stage.
 At runtime the query engine can then target the `gender` index.
-Two excerpts from the explain plan are shown below showing how the filter on `gender` and the filter on `dateofbirth` have been combined at runtime and then how the existing index for `gender` is leveraged, resulting in the benefit of the final aggregation performing just a 'partial table scan' rather than a 'full table scan'.
+Two excerpts from the explain plan are shown below showing how the filter on `gender` and the filter on `dateofbirth` have been combined at runtime and then how the existing index for `gender` is leveraged, resulting in the benefit of the optimised aggregation performing just a 'partial table scan' rather than a 'full table scan'.
 ```javascript
 "$cursor" : {
   "queryPlanner" : {